-We restate the known facts about the spectrum of $\mc H$.
-As proved by Buslaev, Perelman \cite{buslaev1} and also Rodnianski, Schlag, Soffer in \cite{rod3}, under fairly general assumptions, $\sigma(\mc H) \subset \set R \cup i\set R$ and is symmetric with respect to the coordinate axes and all eigenvalues are simple with the possible exception of $0$.
-Furthermore, by Weyl's criterion $\sigma_{ess}(\mc H) = (-\infty, -1] \cup [1, +\infty)$.
+We list the known spectral properties of $H$.
+As proved by Buslaev--Perelman in \cite{buslaev1} and Rodnianski--Schlag--Soffer in \cite{rod3}, under fairly general assumptions, $\sigma(H) \subset \R \cup i\R$ and is symmetric with respect to the coordinate axes.
+All eigenvalues are simple with the possible exception of $0$.